YoruAi/QingxinTutor-Backend/README.md

 All entities are in com.yoru.qingxintutor.pojo.

-Completed function modules: Auth, Teacher/Student Role, Subjects, Teachers.
+Completed function modules: Auth, Teacher/Student Role, Subjects, Teachers, Reservation & Orders, User, Wallet, Messages, Plans.

 If you want to revise or add some functions, be **careful** to use the unused mapper method because they are all unverified, there may be errors.

-Updating...
+---

+Completed.
+New features will be added occasionally.